aligfellow/xyzgraph/README.md

 # xyzgraph: Molecular Graph Construction from Cartesian Coordinates

 **xyzgraph** is a Python toolkit for building molecular graphs (bond connectivity, bond orders, formal charges, and partial charges) directly from 3D atomic coordinates in XYZ format.
-It provides both **cheminformatics-based** and **quantum chemistry-based** (xTB) workflows with extensive customization and diagnostic tools.
+It provides both **cheminformatics-based** and **quantum chemistry-based** (xTB) workflows.

 ---